ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Ceramic Protocol
 Ceramic.network is another proposition for DID on IPFS, along with a complete protocol for data and document exchanges.

+#### Nomios
+Nomios.io is another promising solution that started to work with IPFS from the start.
+Check out their website for more informations.

 ## Non-implemented usecases